Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

 The corona size and its emissivity profile are important properties in picturing the accretion flow near the BH during the initial phase of the outburst.
 Although it is hard to put constraints on these two quantities in this work, we have shown the advantage of extending the lag measurement to a high energy regime ($>$ 100 keV), which was rarely explored.
-Moreover, the choice of a hard band ($>$70 keV) dominated by the corona Comptonization as the reference band, reveals the unprecedented evolution of the time lag during the outburst.
 Future studies of broad spectral/timing analysis up to hundreds of keV, possibly combined with X-ray polarization (in the IXPE energy band), are expected to further our knowledge of the accretion process and its evolution during an outburst.